nephio-project/docs/install-guide/gcp.md

 [Anthos Config
 Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview).

+We will use it to provision our Nephio management cluster and related infrastructure, as well as connect it to Nephio for provisioning of GCP infrastructure by Nephio itself.

 You can use the commands below, or for additional details, see the instructions to [create a Config Controller instance](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup)